Absolute Guide About Schengen Visa For Russian Passport Holders

 |Minors (past 6 years but below 12 years||35||4,985|

 |Spouses of EU/EEA citizens (EU and Norway, Iceland, Lichtenstein) and children under 21||Free||–|

 |Disabled persons and persons accompanying them||Free||–|

 The EU has treaties with 11 countries that allow citizens to pay reduced visa application fees.
 For the purposes of a Schengen visa from applicants of the following countries, they should pay an equivalent of 35 Euros in Russian Rubles.

 - Bosnia and Herzegovina

-When making an application for Schengen visa for Russian passport holders and citizens, you need to ensure that the documents submitted are as accurate as possible.
+When making an application for a Schengen visa for Russian passport holders and citizens, you need to ensure that the documents submitted are as accurate as possible.
 The cover letter should capture all the information concerning your travel and serve to authenticate your additional documents.
 The more accurate your case will be, the higher the chances of success.
-You should also consider employing the services of competent Schengen Flight Reservation Visa to lift some the burden off your shoulders.
+You should also consider employing the services of a competent Schengen Flight Reservation Visa to lift some of the burdens off your shoulders.